Information about Sirolimus

 Common side effects of sirolimus

-Nausea, Headache, Abdominal pain, Viral infection, Pneumonia, Reduced blood platelets, Increased heart rate, Decreased white blood cell count, Anemia (low number of red blood cells), Urinary tract infection, Diarrhoea, Increased blood pressure, Bacterial infection, Fungal infection, Constipation, Herpes virus infection
+Nausea, Headache, Abdominal pain, Viral infection, Pneumonia, Low blood platelets, Increased heart rate, Decreased white blood cell count, Anemia (low number of red blood cells), Urinary tract infection, Diarrhoea, Increased blood pressure, Bacterial infection, Fungal infection, Constipation, Herpes virus infection

 Available Medicine for Sirolimus